 As some of you know I'm working, late in life, on updating my education.
 I currently am through with my Masters degree.
+Next is the Doctorate.
 If you write papers, essays, thesis, or dissertation the college or university you attend more than likely requires papers to comply with MLA standard formatting.
 MLA is Modern Language Association of America, located in New York.
+They are the ones who update the MLA standard, as needed, and put the MLA Handbook.
 Once you get used to the MLA standard it is quite easy to write your papers with a little patience.

 The MLA Handbook covers: